 Pro Bono Outreach

 Welcome to Savannah Law School’s Pro Bono Program.
 Our Pro Bono program encourages students to voluntarily perform work that helps people of limited means or organizations that promote justice.
-The Pro Bono Outreach and Externships (PBOE) Office maintains a non-exhaustive list of pro bono organizations and opportunities.
+The Pro Bono Outreach (PBO) Office maintains a non-exhaustive list of pro bono organizations and opportunities.
 Students select the pro bono activity that interests them and then contact the organization to volunteer.
-The students provide the PBOE Office with the name of the organization and the number of hours worked.
-The PBOE keeps track of the hours each student volunteers.
-Students who participate and excel in the Program are recognized and celebrated during the academic year and at graduation.
+The students provide the PBO Office with the name of the organization and the number of hours worked.
+The PBO keeps track of the hours each student volunteers.
+Students who participate and excel in the program are recognized and celebrated at graduation.

 Pro Bono Activities

-A list of the approved pro bono placements may be found Here The list is updated continually and is not exhaustive.
+A list of the approved pro bono placements may be found here.
+The list is updated continually and is not exhaustive.
 When opportunities arise that need immediate attention announcements will be sent by email.
 Students are also encouraged to find or create their own pro bono opportunities.
-Students must contact the PBOE Office to confirm that the activity will qualify under the program.
+Students must contact the PBO Office to confirm that the activity will qualify under the program.

 Tracking Pro Bono Hours

-Once a student has secured a pro bono opportunity, they must notify the POBE Office with the name of the organization or project and register on the Pro Bono/ Externship TWEN page.
+Once a student has secured a pro bono opportunity, they must notify the PBO Office with the name of the organization or project and register on the Pro Bono/ Externship TWEN page.
 The student must then submit written or electronic timesheets of the hours worked.
 Blank timesheets are available on TWEN.
-The POBE Office will keep a log of each student’s pro bono hours until an electronic tracking system is developed.
+The PBO Office will keep a log of each student’s pro bono hours.

 - When do I have to turn in my timesheets?

-All timesheets are due to the POBE Office by April 1 of each year.
+All timesheets are due to the PBO Office by April 1 of each year.
 You are free to submit timesheets before April.
 Your total hours will be confirmed no later than May 1.